12 Famous St. Louis Foods That Locals Can’t Live Without

 2. Slinger

 Not to be confused with the chicken sandwiches sold nationwide at Sonic, a slinger is a greasy gut bomb that’s perfect for soaking up beer and booze after a night on the town to head off a massive hangover.
-This St. Louis original dish is made by topping a hamburger patty, two fried eggs, and a side of hash browns with a generous ladle of chili, a handful of shredded cheese, and a sprinkle of diced onions.
+Imagine a hamburger patty, two fried eggs, and hash browns smothered in chili, cheese, and onions.
+It’s greasy, messy, and perfect for soaking up whatever you drank the night before.

 3. Mayfair Dressing

-In addition to Magnolia St. Louis’s restaurant, both Circa Pub & Grill and The Original Crusoe’s offer Mayfair dressing alongside ranch, Thousand Island, blue cheese, and other salad standards..
+Where to Find Mayfair Dressing: Magnolia St. Louis’s restaurant, Circa Pub & Grill, and The Original Crusoe’s.
 Or pour Mayfair dressing over your favorite salad at home by buying a bottle online or whipping it up from scratch with this recipe.

 St. Paul sandwich at Mai Lee in St. Louis